 The temporary half-cent sales tax will provide local funding that will directly support Chula Vista’s priority projects.
 The Infrastructure Facilities and Equipment Expenditure Plan outlines how the funds will be used.
 The Plan was approved by the City Council on December 6, 2016.
 The funds can only be spent in the City of Chula Vista and cannot be diverted to other local or state agencies.
 A Citizens Oversight Committee is being formed to review proposed expenditure plans and all audits.

 The Measure P Citizens Oversight Committee (COC) will review and report on all Measure P expenditure plans, financial reports, and audits.
-The COC will be composed of 16 members.
-Eleven of the COC members will be nominated, apply and serve as “Designated Members.”
-Designated Members will be nominated by local organizations and individuals such as the Chula Vista Chamber of Commerce, Chula Vista Youth Sports Council, Chula Vista Growth Management Oversight Commission, and the Chula Vista Police and Fire chiefs.
-The remaining five members will be “At-Large Members” selected from a pool of applicants who apply directly to the City.
-“At-Large Members” appointed must include at least one resident from each of the four City Council districts.
-The City Council will interview and appoint each of the 16 members.
-The deadline to apply for the COC is February 2, 2017 at 5 p.m.
-Information about requirements to serve, the selection process, and the application are available here.
+The framework for the COC, which was outlined in the ballot measure, specifies that 11 of the COC members serve as “Designated Members.”
+Designated Members were nominated by local organizations and individuals such as the Chula Vista Chamber of Commerce, Chula Vista Youth Sports Council, Chula Vista Growth Management Oversight Commission, and the Chula Vista Police and Fire chiefs.
+The remaining five members are “At-Large Members” selected from a pool of applicants who applied directly to the City.
+There is at least one “At-Large Member” appointed from each of the four City Council districts.
+The City Council interviewed and appointed each of the 16 members.

 Voters approved Measure P on the November 2016 ballot with the intent to address high priority infrastructure needs.
 The ballot question voters approved is